jesspencer/LPTHW/studyJournal.md

 3. Decided to restart book instead of uploading all of the files.
 Currently on Ex28.py, so restarting will be beneficial and speedy.

-3. Started timer on togler; goal is to complete first 5 exercises.
+4. Started timer on togler; goal is to complete first 5 exercises.

+5. completed exersies 2-6

+6. took 2 hrs

+7. tracked files with git